Dehoist/LanguageReplacements/README_TEMPLATE.md

 Then you just need to set up the `module` object by setting the `name` property to the name of the [NPM][3] package that romanizes your language (i.e. replace `MODULE`).

 If the default exported function is not the romanize function, you need to add a `function` property.
-In this property, you just add the function name of the romanizer as a string. _Note: You can see examples of that in Japanese (jpn)._
+In this property, you just add the function name of the romanizer as a string. _Note: You can see an example of that in Japanese (jpn)._

+If the function requires an argument, you need to add a `argument` property.
+In this property, you just add the arguments needed. _Note: You can see an example of that in Chinese (cmn)._

 Please note that the romanize function in the module expects to have the first argument as the string to be romanized and has no other settings that are required.